How to Make Incredible Carrot Puree

 - Add the carrot juice or chicken stock and simmer uncovered for about 20 minutes or until the liquid in the pot reduces by a third.

-- We used a hand-blender to puree the carrots which worked out well but you could also transfer the ingredients to a blender or food processor and process until smooth.
+- We used a hand blender to puree the carrots, which worked well, but you could also transfer the ingredients to a blender or food processor and process until smooth.

 - Taste and adjust seasonings with salt and pepper.